pkarsy/mqtt-e2e/README.md

 Messages shorter than `pad_size` are padded with random bytes; longer messages are sent as-is.
 Choose `pad_size` slightly larger than your largest expected JSON blob.  **Changing pad_size does NOT break compatibility** – receivers auto-detect.

 ## Key distribution
+- The idea is all the nodes share the same source tree so the key is naturally hardcoded in each node.
+This is the main mechanism for shared secret distribution.
+Of course this is not always the case.
-This library does **not** implement key exchange.
-You must provision the 32-byte key out-of-band (QR-code, BLE, UIRT, etc.).
-Rotate keys by simply creating a new `Session`.
+- The library does **not** implement key exchange.
+You must provision the 16-byte key out-of-band (QR-code, BLE, UART, etc.).
+- Another idea is to use ed25519 to create a shared secret but again is not implemented.
+This method of course works only for point-to-point communication, for example for controlling a single device.
+- Generally speaking the shared secret method cannot scale well for a large number of devices.
+For such cases, public key crypto has advantages(but even then there are problems), but also huge complexity penalty, and as I have not use cases for this, not implemented.

 ## Performance
 On a 160 MHz ESP32:
 - Encrypt + publish 100 bytes ⌕ 1.8 ms
 - RAM overhead per Session – 1.2 kB

-## Road-map / contributions
-- ChaCha20-Poly1305 option for 8-bit MCUs
-- X25519 key agreement helper (optional)
-- Topic wildcard support

 ## License
 MIT   – contributions welcome.